sdelane2/recipehound-cli/lib/textual_wireframe.md

 <!-- CLI app greets user. -->
 <!-- User is asked whether they want to make a create a new account or sign in to existing account. -->
   <!-- If user chooses option to create a new account, -->
-  If user chooses option to sign in to existing account,
+  Make sure that the program checks to see if username is already taken If user chooses option to sign in to existing account, Add menu of possible actions
+  -search for recipe by ingredient
+  -search for recipe by another ingredient
+  -look at user's cookbook
+  -Ask for random recipe "I don't know what to eat" -shopping list (list of all ingredients for entire cookbook)
+    -shopping list for specific recipe in cookbook -BONUS search for more than one ingredient

 ##    ##